Q: What Happend To The Armand Hammer Exhibit Money?

 A: We are currently raising funds and hope to be completed in time for the theater’s 100th Birthday in December 2020!

 Q: Are there steps that an individual can take, beyond endless fundraising, to actually make this happen?

 A: Yes, letting people know how important this project is to you and our community is important!
 You can also share these answers with all who would be interested.
 Please visit our web site, follow us on Facebook or Twitter, and if you have other questions please contact us so we can answer them.

 Q: Are there legislative avenues or other avenues?

-A: Yes, and we have been working with both Senators Don Humason and Aaron Vega, as well as Mike Knapik, head of the Governor’s Western Mass Office, and former Senator Brian Lees and Senator Eric Lesser on State participation.
+A: Yes, and we have been working with Senator Don Humason, Representative Aaron Vega, Senator Eric Lesser, as well as Patrick Carnevale, Director of the Governor’s Western Mass Office on State participation.

 Q: Why, with so much funding in place, is nothing happening?

 A: Due to the fact that a majority of the funding is in Tax Credit equity and all of the funds must be raised before this funding can be awarded, we still have a ways to go before the construction can begin.
 Any work done now would be subtracted from the budget on which the amount of tax credit equity is based, thus lowering the allocation.